 Georgia Places of Women’s Suffrage: Lion House

 Built in 1829, the Lion House was purchased by noted suffragist Emily Fitten MacDougald.
-She worked with Susan B Anthony and other suffragists to organize suffrage speaking tours.
+She worked with Susan B Anthony and others to organize suffrage speaking tours.
 She also served as president of the Equal Suffrage Party of Georgia.
 The Lion House is listed on the National Register of Historic Places and is privately owned.